oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ### Benefit to oVirt

-Currently, the only security mechanisms present for oVirt VMs attached to external networks are  quite crude L2 and L3 protection - MAC spoofing, and IP spoofing - implemented directly by Open vSwitch.
+Currently, the only security mechanisms present for oVirt VMs attached to external networks are quite crude L2 and L3 protections - MAC spoofing, and IP spoofing - implemented directly by Open vSwitch.
 It is worth mentioning that IP spoofing protection is only applied when a subnet is defined on top of the Networking API network.

-Security groups, which are a traffic white list, complement provided security by specifying which traffic is allowed to *and* from the resources - e.g. VMs - using high level abstraction L3 and L4 semantics.
+Security groups, which are a traffic white list, complement provided security by specifying which traffic is allowed to *and* from the resources - e.g. ports
+- using high level abstraction L3 and L4 semantics.

-Furthermore, security groups allow these rules to be applied in fine grained fashion - e.g. the user can specify which rules apply to which VMs.
+Furthermore, security groups allow these rules to be applied in fine grained fashion - e.g. the user can specify which rules apply to which ports.

-Below, you can find some examples of what is the feature's ambition:
+Below, you can find some examples of goals for this feature:
 * **only** allow incoming traffic to a specific VM from a specific CIDR
 * **only** allow incoming access to a range of destination ports in a